mcanlas/improv-living-guide/manuscript/exercises.md

 Player one give gift.
 Player two accept and ellaborate (ramble).
 Player two give gift.

 Goals: unrelated.
-No narrative, no world.
+No narrative, no world, no relationship.
 Think expansive.
 Accept and generate.

 ## Emotional reactions